Hi and thanks for stopping by!

 My family has been in the Netherlands now since August of 2017, and we are thoroughly enjoying the European lifestyle.
 I am learning lots about health and food habits here – many of which I am incorporating into my own routines (like food shopping every day and riding bikes everywhere!).
 We can learn so much from the cultures and traditions in other countries… (for more about what I’m doing in the Netherlands)

 I grew up in Chicago, and was fortunate to have school and work opportunities that took me to numerous countries around the world.
 While living in Singapore, I met my sweet Australian husband and we have two wonderful teenagers (both in high school here in The Hague).
-I also have a kind and talented step-son living in Melbourne Australia, and a joyful, creative step-daughter enjoying life in San Francisco.
+I also have a kind and talented step-son living in Melbourne Australia, and a joyful, creative step-daughter enjoying life in Mexico City.
 They all keep me on my toes, and I guess you could call us a global family…

 Over the years, several things fueled my interest in learning more about nutrition.

 - While living in different countries, I observed food and lifestyle habits very different than those in the USA, providing me with a new perspective on nutrition and health.